 Are They Dangerous?

 Generally speaking, opossums aren’t very dangerous.
-They are shy creatures who’d rather prevent a confrontation.
+They are shy creatures who’d rather avoid a confrontation.
 That said, opossums are wild creatures with very sharp claws and teeth, and they’ll strike you or your pets if they feel particularly threatened.
-Never corner an opossum or some other wild animal as their only way off from you is via you.
-Don’t ship your pets after opossums either; the opossum might not win that fight, but be confident that they will combat and your furry friend will suffer for that.
+Never corner an opossum or other wild animal as their only way away from you is via you.
+Don’t send your pets after opossums either; the opossum might not win that fight, but be confident that they will combat and your furry friend will suffer for that.
 If you stumble across an opossum in or near your house, please, do not try to remove yourself; call an expert wildlife removal staff.

 Can They Carry Disease?

-Opossums have exceptional immune systems, but they are able to carry various parasites and diseases-after all , they do and can eat garbage and carrion.
-Internal parasites can typically be passed through contact opossum droppings, and external parasites (especially, fleas) may be passed through intimate proximity.
+Opossums have exceptional immune systems, but they are able to carry various parasites and diseases-after all, they do and can eat garbage.
+Internal parasites can typically be passed through contact with opossum droppings, and external parasites (especially, fleas) may be passed through intimate proximity.
 Opossums seldom carry rabies, with just 1 in 800 animals statistically infected, but you still do not want that 1 in 800 opossum to bite you, your kids or your pets.

-The only way to eliminate pesky opossums from the surroundings is to trap them and eliminate them to some other environment.
+The only way to eliminate pesky opossums from the surroundings is to trap and relocate them to some other environment using Wildlife Control Melbourne.
 Don’t try to do this yourself!
-You may only risk hurting yourself or damaging the animal.
-By hiring a professional pest removal group, you can be certain that everyone stays safe and that your particular opossum will not find its way back into your home.
+You may only risk hurting yourself or the animal.
+By hiring a professional pest removal company, you can be certain that everyone stays safe and that your particular opossum will not find its way back to your home.
 In addition to removing and relocating any problematic opossums, professional wildlife removal crews may also provide solutions to help ensure that additional opossums and other wildlife do not enter your house or other living areas in the future.